Wild fisheries: Plastic waste

 Marine debris is human-created waste that ends up floating in the sea.
 Oceanic debris tends to accumulate at the centre of gyres and coastlines, frequently washing aground where it is known as beach litter.
-Eighty percent of all known marine debris is plastic - a component that has been rapidly accumulating since the end of World War II.
+Eighty% of all known marine debris is plastic - a component that has been rapidly accumulating since the end of World War II.
 Plastics accumulate because they don't biodegrade as many other substances do; while they will photodegrade on exposure to the sun, they do so only under dry conditions, as water inhibits this process.

 Discarded plastic bags, six-pack rings and other forms of plastic waste which finish up in the ocean present dangers to wildlife and fisheries.
 Aquatic life can be threatened through entanglement, suffocation, and ingestion.

 Nurdles, also known as mermaids' tears, are plastic pellets typically under five millimetres in diameter, and are a major contributor to marine debris.
 They are used as a raw material in plastics manufacturing, and are thought to enter the natural environment after accidental spillages.
 Nurdles are also created through the physical weathering of larger plastic debris.
 They strongly resemble fish eggs, only instead of finding a nutritious meal, any marine wildlife that ingests them will likely starve, be poisoned and die.

 Many animals that live on or in the sea consume flotsam by mistake, as it often looks similar to their natural prey.
 Plastic debris, when bulky or tangled, is difficult to pass, and may become permanently lodged in the digestive tracts of these animals, blocking the passage of food and causing death through starvation or infection.
 Tiny floating particles also resemble zooplankton, which can lead filter feeders to consume them and cause them to enter the ocean food chain.
 In samples taken from the North Pacific Gyre in 1999 by the Algalita Marine Research Foundation, the mass of plastic exceeded that of zooplankton by a factor of six.
 More recently, reports have surfaced that there may now be 30 times more plastic than plankton, the most abundant form of life in the ocean.

 Toxic additives used in the manufacture of plastic materials can leach out into their surroundings when exposed to water.
 Waterborne hydrophobic pollutants collect and magnify on the surface of plastic debris, thus making plastic far more deadly in the ocean than it would be on land.
 Hydrophobic contaminants are also known to bioaccumulate in fatty tissues, biomagnifying up the food chain and putting great pressure on apex predators.
 Some plastic additives are known to disrupt the endocrine system when consumed, others can suppress the immune system or decrease reproductive rates.